ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The [PCB design .FZZ-file and Gerber files](PCB) can be found in the folder PCB in this repository or here:  [ESP32 PCB](https://github.com/ednieuw/NanoESP32PCB)

-The PCB/software can connect to a
+The PCB can connect a
 - rotary encoder
 - three button membrane switch
 - DS3231 RTC module or other I2C device